 What is Balsamic Glaze?

-Ingredients for Balsamic Glaze:
+Ingredients for Balsamic Glaze

-What Type of Balsamic Vinegar is Best?
+What Type of Blasamic Vinegar is Best?

-How to Make Balsamic Glaze:
+How to Make Balsamic Glaze

 How to Fix Balsamic Reduction that is too thick?

-What to Serve with Balsamic Glaze:
+What to Serve with Balsamic Glaze

-- Drizzled on Caprese Crostini
+- Drizzled on Tomato Goat Cheese Crostini

 - On Strawberry Bruschetta

-- As a finishing touch for pizza
+- As a finishing touch for Homemade Pizza

 Balsamic Glaze